A. Ellen Terpstra

 President and CEO

 Ellen Terpstra joined the International Food and Agricultural Trade Policy Council (IPC) as President and CEO in September 2012.
-From 2002 until January 2009, she served as Deputy Under Secretary for international activities at the US Department of Agriculture and as administrator of the Foreign Agricultural Service.
-In that capacity, she managed the USDA's bilateral trade relations with many countries and participated in the Doha agriculture negotiations.
+From 2002 until January 2009, she served as Deputy Under Secretary for international activities at the U.S. Department of Agriculture and as Administrator of the Foreign Agricultural Service.
+In that capacity, she managed the USDA's bilateral trade relations with many countries and participated in the WTO's Doha agricultural negotiations.

 Earlier in her career, she worked as an international economist in the agricultural affairs office of the USTR (Office of the U.S. Trade Representative, Executive Office of the President) and headed two U.S. trade associations, the USA Rice Federation and the U.S. Apple Association.
 She began her career on Capitol Hill working for various members as well as the Congressional Research Service.
 Just prior to her current position, she consulted with Greenberg Traurig’s Washington, D.C. international trade practice, addressing agricultural market access issues.

 Tamara Nelsen is the Senior Director of Commodities of the Governmental Affairs and Commodities Division for the Illinois Farm Bureau.
 She is responsible for the management of all Commodities Department activities and programs.
 Tamara serves as the major resource person on commodity and food industry issues, including biotechnology and international trade.
 She also works with organizational, legislative, and regulatory efforts on related issues.
 Tamara was Assistant Executive Director at the International Food and Agricultural Trade Policy Council from 1988-1995.
 Tamara has served as the Treasurer and Secretary of IPC since 1995.
 Tamara earned a B.A. with distinction in International Relations from Stanford University and a M.B.A. from Virginia Polytechnic and State University.